 Our students are encouraged to make the most of their time at Ysgol Maesydderwen so every effort is made to remove obstacles to learning and to equip young people with confidence and skills to be successful members of our school and local community.

-In addition to our Progress Tutors, we have a specialist team of people who are responsible for the pastoral care of our students (see below) led by Miss Kirsty Irvine, Deputy Headteacher who is responsible for inclusion, learner engagement, attendance, safeguarding and wellbeing within the school.
+In addition to our Progress Tutors, we have a specialist team of people who are responsible for the pastoral care of our students (see below) led by Mrs Ruth Bullions, Assistant Headteacher who is responsible for inclusion, learner engagement, attendance, safeguarding and wellbeing within the school.
 Progress leaders promote and support engagement and wellbeing within their Year groups and are supported by Learner Support Officers.

 Our Pastoral team is made up of:

-Progress Leader for Year 7 and Transition - Mrs Kirsten Johns
+Progress Leader for Year 6 and Transition – Mr. David Barbeau

-Progress Leader for Years 8 and 9 - Mrs Ruth Bullions
+Progress Leader for Years 8 and 9 – Mrs. Katy Gullam

-Progress Leader for Sixth Form - Mrs Caryl Jones
+Progress Leader for Sixth Form – Mr. Jamie Rees

 Pastoral Support Assistants: